The Bells (Game of Thrones): In King's Landing

 The next day, Arya Stark and Sandor Clegane enter the Red Keep amongst the civilians Cersei is using as human shields.
 The battle begins: Daenerys and Drogon burn the Iron Fleet and the Golden Company, and destroy the city's defences.
 Grey Worm kills Harry Strickland, and Daenerys' army storms King's Landing.
 Outmatched, the Lannister forces drop their weapons and the city rings the bells in surrender.
-However, Daenerys does not accept the surrender and, atop Drogon, burns the city while her army participates in the massacre on the ground.
+However, Daenerys, ostensibly driven mad by rage, does not accept the surrender and, atop Drogon, burns the city while her army participates in the massacre on the ground.
 Horrified by this turn of events, Jon unsuccessfully tries to stop his men from attacking, before he and Davos have them fall back as the city burns.

-As Jaime makes his way to the Red Keep to rescue Cersei, he encounters and fights Euron.
-He mortally wounds Euron but is gravely injured himself.
+As Jaime makes his way to the Red Keep to rescue Cersei, he encounters and fights Euron, eventually fatally wounding Euron but is gravely injured himself.
 Sandor convinces Arya to give up vengeance against Cersei and they part ways as friends.
 As Cersei and Qyburn attempt to escape, Sandor arrives and kills the Queensguard in order to fight his brother, Gregor.
 Gregor kills Qyburn when he attempts to intervene and Cersei flees.
 They fight while the castle falls around them, with Gregor resistant to Sandor's attacks.
 Sandor tackles him through a collapsing wall and they fall to their deaths in the fires below.
 Jaime reunites with Cersei, but they find their escape passage is blocked by rubble.
 Jaime comforts Cersei as the Red Keep collapses on them and kills them.

 Arya experiences the chaos on the streets in King's Landing as she tries to help in the evacuation and is soon knocked unconscious when a tower collapses near her.
 When she wakes up, she finds the city destroyed and deserted, with many corpses scattered amongst the ash and rubble.
-She then encounters Harry Strickland's white horse and rides it out of the city.
+She then encounters a white horse and rides it out of the city.